5 ways to prepare for an emergency | PEMCO

 Absolutely!
 Insurance is the cornerstone of your emergency preparedness.

-Generally, your homeowners, condo, and renter insurance can cover most damage from events like storms and wildfires within policy limits.
-It will even pay for things like hotel bills and takeout meals when your home is made unlivable by a covered loss, like a fallen tree that damages your roof.
-You also have limited coverage (subject to your policy’s deductible) for food lost in your freezer due to a power outage.
+Generally, your homeowners, condo, and renter insurance may cover damage from events like storms and wildfires within policy limits.
+It may even pay for things like hotel bills and takeout meals when your home is made unlivable by a covered loss, like a fallen tree that damages your roof.
+You may also have limited coverage (subject to your policy’s deductible) for food lost in your freezer due to a power outage.
 PEMCO spoke with Oregon’s KGW to give a rundown of what you can expect your insurance to cover following the kind of storms we’re likely to see in the coming months.

 However, some kinds of damage, including that from earthquakes and mudslides or seasonal flooding (like atmospheric rivers and snowmelt), require separate policies for coverage to apply.
 While PEMCO doesn’t sell them, you don’t have to go it alone.
 We’ll help you find coverage!
 Just talk with your local PEMCO agent or call 1-800-GO-PEMCO to get started.